rjspencer/docs/theming.md

 AuthorPhotoUrl
 :	url to a 130x130px user photo. if one isn't available, we'll use a default placeholder

+BlogPostAccountId
+:    the ID of the account that created this post

 BlogPostTitle
 :	the content's title